OpenAPITools/openapi-generator/docs/usage.md

             piping the JSON output of debug options (e.g. `-DdebugOperations`) to an external parser directly while testing a generator.

+        --minimal-update
+            Only write output files that have changed.

         --model-name-prefix <model name prefix>
             Prefix that will be prepended to all model names.
 Default is the empty string.